Reformatory district

 Dog walking paradise

-by Tanja, almost 2 years ago
+by Tanja, over 2 years ago

 We have been walking our dog there for 2 years and it is a wonderful place to let him off lease and allow him to explore.
 He loves access to the water and will spend time fetching sticks that we throw for him each time we visit - weekly for the past two years.